GopinathAchuthan/Machine-Learning-Projects/Supervised learning/Regression Models/Evaluation Metrics Comprehensive Guide.md

 | **Residual Plot**                | Visual tool to check model assumptions                 | Used to detect patterns, outliers, and assumptions violations |

 ---

-### **Conclusion**

-The **essential regression metrics** give you a comprehensive picture of model performance, both numerically and visually.
-Using a combination of these metrics helps you assess the accuracy, goodness-of-fit, and the validity of the model's assumptions.